 I turned into a super internet searching machine momma!!
 Everything and anything, bring it!!
 I finally felt like THIS was my job to do here.
 I can handle this, I can DO something about this and make a difference in my son’s life and hopefully many others.

-After much research, and countless phone calls, emails and doctors appointments, we were able to have Zane officially diagnosed with ASD at the end of September.
-We went the private route as I’m still waiting to hear back just how long the waitlist is to go through the public system.
+After much research, and countless phone calls, emails and doctors appointments, I was able to have Zane officially diagnosed with ASD at the end of September.
+I went the private route as I’m still waiting to hear back just how long the waitlist is to go through the public system.
 (Brutal much?)

 For a child diagnosed with ASD, an ideal therapy program can range from 25-40 hours of intervention a week, depending on the child.
-This can cost anywhere from about $30,000-$60,000 and upwards per year.
-The government assists by giving $22,000 per year towards the child’s treatments and some materials, but even if you aren’t awesome at doing math, it’s not hard to see that there are a whole bunch more funds that are needed to fulfill an ideal program!
-We need to get our Zane the help he needs to grow and learn to his fullest potential!
+This can cost anywhere from about $40,000-$60,000 and upwards per year.
+In British Columbia, the government assists by giving $22,000 per year towards the child’s treatments and some materials, but even if you aren’t awesome at doing math, it’s not hard to see that there are a whole bunch more funds that are needed to fulfill an ideal program!
+I am dedicated to ensuring that Zane receives the help he needs to grow and learn to his fullest potential.